dpaula/notificacao-web/README.md

     ```bash
     npm run start
     ```
-    The application will be available at `http://localhost:8080`.
+    The application will be available at `https://notify.autevia.com.br` in production, or `http://localhost:8080` for local development.

 ## API Endpoints